cms-opendata-analyses/HiggsExample20112012/README.md

-# HiggsExample11-12
+# HiggsExample20112012
 adapted for github by F. Blekman

 This example guides the user to reproducing the discovery of the Higgs boson using the 2011 and 2012 datasets, in the four-lepton final states.
 It contains multiple levels of examples, from very simple to a full analysis, all with CMS Open Data.
+This documentation and tutorial can also be found on the CMS opendata portal, in a slightly modified configuration.

 # Introduction

 authors: N.Z.
-Jomhari, A. Geiser, A. Anuar
+Jomhari, A. Geiser, A. Anuar.

 This research level example is a strongly simplified reimplementation of parts of the original CMS Higgs-to-four-lepton analysis published in